wangyongqingi/wyq_machine_learning/README.md

 # wyq_machine_learning
-the program about Lihang's book
+the code about Lihang's book